The Washington Post (march): Dance

 The "two-step" became so strongly identified with Sousa's march that the dance was often called "The Washington Post".
 In addition, many performance arts groups around the world dance to the famous song.

 Recordings

 Although many recordings of this march have been made over the years, the original recording of the march played by the United States Marine Band, conducted by Sousa's concertmaster, was made on Graphophone cylinder for the fledgling Columbia Records company in Washington, D.C., in 1890, catalogue Columbia Cylinder Military #8.
 It has been reissued in the compact disc era in 1999 by Legacy International as March King: John Philip Sousa Conducts His Own Marches, and as the earliest track of its 26-disc compendium of the history of the Columbia label, Sony Music 100 Years: Soundtrack For A Century.
 In 1893, this march was recorded on North American Phonograph Company cylinder #613 by Foh's 23rd Regiment Band of New York.
 This acoustical recording, unlike many others, has audible, clear, well-recorded drums.

+In popular culture

+This march is briefly featured during a vice presidential rally in Miloš Forman's 1981 film Ragtime.

+Stephen Sondheim's musical Assassins mixes the tune from this march and also the one from Sousa's operetta El Capitan during the song "How I Saved Roosevelt."